JetBrains/Qodana/topics/teamcity-plugins.md

 The screenshot above shows a report for failed inspections grouped by type.
 In this example, 17 problems related to *PhpHierarchyChecksInpections* were grouped together.
 You can also choose grouping by file or module, or create a separate assignable failed “test” for every problem that is found.

-For more about Qodana HTML reports, see the [Results](results.md) chapter.
+For more about Qodana HTML reports, see the [Qodana Inspection Results](results.md) chapter.